 Students are required to obtain the official Angelina College Nursing Program uniform, picture name badge, and appropriate footwear prior to the first clinical day (see course calendar for specific date).
 Students are responsible for laundry and maintenance of uniforms and lab coats throughout the nursing program.
-All dress code requirements should also comply with the clinical facility the student is assigned to.
+All dress code requirements should also comply with the clinical facility assigned to the student.